KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/05/12

+- Some in-game texts in certain languages have been adjusted, optimized, and fixed.
+These adjustments won't affect actual gameplay.
+Trailblazers can switch the game's language at Phone Screen - Settings - Language Settings.
+Details about the adjustments can also be viewed in the corresponding Notices.

 ■2026/05/07

 - Fixes an issue where, under specific circumstances, message retrieval would fail in certain "Star Rabbit" stages, preventing players from completing the stage.